The 7 Best Multi-Effects Guitar Processor Pedals

 5. Mooer GE200

-So I mentioned the GE200 a few times in this article already as a comparison and here it is and do I think its a good unit?
+So I already mentioned the GE200 a few times in this article as a comparison, and here I think it’s a good unit.
 Yes!
-In place of the touch screen that you find on the more expensive units, you have a series of hardware keys.
+You have a series of hardware keys instead of the touch screen that you find on the more expensive units.
 These keys allow easy access to each effect.

 This tactile feel allows for a really pleasant experience.
-While a touch screen would have been a welcomed addition the GE200 interface is actually quite intuitive.
+While a touch screen would have been a welcomed addition, the GE200 interface is intuitive.
 Each option can be edited thanks to the ‘value’ dial on the right.
-They made this control huge so it’s nice and easy to find and use.
+They made this control huge, so it’s nice and easy to find and use.

-I used this unit a few times in a live situation direct to a PA system.
-What I found worked best for me was to simply keep the GE200 as similar to my actual pedal and amplifier line up.
-I would choose the Fender style amps and cabs and load up a Tubescreamer or Klon as my main dirt pedal.
+I used this unit several times in a live situation direct to a PA system.
+What I found worked best for me was to keep the GE200 similar to my actual pedal and amplifier lineup.
+So I would choose the Fender-style amps and cabs and load up a Tubescreamer or Klon as my main dirt pedal.

-I made 3 presets that worked really well for me.
-Each of the presets had more gain and volume than the last and the third also had some delay added.
-This worked extremely well for solo and rhythm tones with just a click of a button.
-Editing on the fly is possible but it’s also still one of the weaknesses of any of the multi-effects processor pedals.
+I made three presets that worked well for me.
+Each preset had more gain and volume than the last, and the third added some delay.
+This worked extremely well for solo and rhythm tones with just a button click.
+Of course, editing on the fly is possible, but it’s also one of the weaknesses of any multi-effects processor pedals.

-One small limitation of the Mooer GE200 is lack of XLR outputs.
-Sadly, they are not included but you do get a stereo line outputs that do the job just fine.
+One small limitation of the Mooer GE200 is the lack of XLR outputs.
+Sadly, they are not included, but you get stereo line outputs that do the job just fine.
 I always prefer the XLR outputs on any device.
-For a device that comes in way cheaper than the Hotone Ampero, it will give you the same exact sounds with just a small downgrade in functionality.
+A device that comes way cheaper than the Hotone Ampero will give you the same exact sounds with just a small downgrade in functionality.

 6. Mooer GE300

 The GE300 is Mooers’ premium multi-effects process pedal.
-The has some huge advantages over the GE200, the Ampero, The Helix, and the Headrush!
+It has huge advantages over the GE200, the Ampero, The Helix, and the Headrush!
 Yes, you didn’t read that incorrectly.
 The GE300 will do something most of these multi-effects pedal processors will not do.

-While you have all the effects you could possibly want already installed into the GE300 it will also allow you to capture tones.
+While you have all the effects you could want already installed into the GE300, it will also allow you to capture tones.
 This means, much like the Kemper, you can profile real-world gear!
-This opens up a world of opportunity for live players and studio musicians who want ‘Kemper-like’ functionality, at a more affordable price.
+This opens up a world of opportunity for live players and studio musicians who want ‘Kemper-like’ functionality at a more affordable price.

 This capture mode can be used on guitars, effects, and cabinets.
-This means you can create your own IRs and use them to get ‘your sound’ as opposed to trying to recreate it using something else.
-Being able to capture your guitars allows you to swap between guitars and also nail the tone of another guitar in your arsenal.
+This means you can create your own IRs and use them to get ‘your sound’ instead of trying to recreate it using something else.
+Capturing your guitars allows you to swap between guitars and nail the tone of another guitar in your arsenal.
 It has the same technology found in the Mooer Tone Capture GTR.

 7. NUX Cerberus Multi-Effects Pedal

-The Cerberus is miles ahead of everything on this list in terms of functionality when playing live.
-It has a very analog feel and looks to it which makes it appeal to regular analog effects pedals fans.
+The Cerberus is miles ahead of everything on this list regarding functionality when playing live.
+In addition, it has a very analog feel and looks, making it appeal to common analog effects pedals fans.

-Another key feature on the Cerberus is the speaker simulated output.
+Another key feature of the Cerberus is the speaker-simulated output.
 This means you can get good tones going direct to a PA system.
-Notice though, I didn’t say “great tones”.
-One of the limitations of the Cerberus is it won’t be as customizable as anything else on this list when it comes to direct to PA/Audio interface recording or playing.
+Notice, though, I didn’t say “great tones.”
+One of the limitations of the Cerberus is it won’t be as customizable as anything else on this list when it comes to direct-to-PA/Audio interface recording or playing.

-The NUX Cerberus works best straight into a good old fashioned amplifier and becomes more like the pedals you might be used to in the analog world.
+The NUX Cerberus works best straight into a good old-fashioned amplifier and becomes more like the pedals you might be used to in the analog world.
 I believe the NUX Cerberus is the best analog-style multi-effects pedal processor on the market.
-I have tried over 20 all in one unit and the Cerberus is the king of the pile.
+I have tried over 20 all-in-one units, and the Cerberus is the king of the pile.

 Multi-Effects Pedal Processors Wrap Up

 Finding the perfect Multi-effects processor pedal can be a daunting task.
 The good news is there’s so much common ground between them all.
-All of the units on this list stand out in terms of sound quality and usability.
-If you are new to any of these type of Multi-effects processor pedals then you will have a slight learning curve ahead of you.
+All of the units on this list stand out regarding sound quality and usability.
+If you are new to any of these types of Multi-effects processor pedals, you will have a slight learning curve ahead of you.

 Will any or all of these units replace the need for traditional pedals in a live situation?
-That’s really debatable and comes down to your own personal taste.
-If you want to record direct to a sound card or use them into a PA system without an ampliifer these are 7 great choices to consider.
-My recommendation is to always try before you buy.
+That’s debatable and comes down to your taste.
+These are seven great choices if you want to record directly to a sound card or use them in a PA system without an amplifier.
+My recommendation is always to try before you buy.

-If you know what you are looking for please consider clicking through to the links provided in this post.
-I put a lot of effort into this article and I hope it was helpful.
+Please consider clicking the links provided in this post if you know what you are looking for.
+I put a lot of effort into this article and hope it was helpful.